SomeKittens/Node-Blog-Engine/README.md

 0.2.0
  - [ ] Editor
-   - [ ] More statistics for post editor
-   - [ ] Suggest alternate words/phrases
    - [ ] Article display actually needs to display Markdown
  - [ ] Login
    - [ ] Restrict users from creating new accounts